sinhvt3421/scann--material/README.md

 The model captures information on atomic sites and their local environments by considering self-consistent long-range interactions to enrich the structural representations of the materials.
-A comparative experiment was performed on benchmark dataset QM9 to compare the performance of the proposed model with state-of-the-art representations in terms of prediction accuracy for several target properties.
+A comparative experiment was performed on benchmark datasets QM9 and Material Project (2018.6.1) to compare the performance of the proposed model with state-of-the-art representations in terms of prediction accuracy for several target properties.

 Furthermore,